I've written over 50 articles about children's literature for library, preschool, or home settings. I have a BA in English Lit from BYU.

 Folktales originally were a means for the uneducated masses to share information and folk wisdom, that, excuse my pun, people tended to take with a grain of salt.

 The troubling thing about Mosely's story is that it was written in an era when Asians were almost universally distrusted.
 The communist Chinese were considered an enemy of the United States, and the U.S. was in the middle of the Vietnam War, following the Korean conflict.
-Forty years ago when the book was written, it was completely socially acceptable to make fun of Asians in movies and on TV.
-I believe the book was written at a time when Chinese culture seemed distantly foreign and inaccessible.
+Forty years ago, when the book was written, it was socially acceptable to make fun of Asians in movies and on TV.
+I believe the book was written at a time when Chinese culture seemed foreign and inaccessible.

 I think that instead of banning this book, teachers could use it to have critical discussions about the core values of cultural diversity.
-Where this book is introduced to far younger children and this type of critical discussion isn't realistic, one should avoid using this book as a depiction of Chinese culture.
+Where this book is introduced to far younger children and this type of critical discussion isn't realistic, one should avoid using it as a depiction of Chinese culture.
 Children in early elementary grades have a black and white point of view, but their ability to think critically about these topics becomes more sophisticated as they grow older.

 Ideas for Discussion

 - Is Tikki Tikki Tembo an example of cultural stereotyping?
 Why or why not?